 - The station’s RF channel changed, and your TV is still looking at the old channel

 It’s possible that the TV signal for the channel you lost was stronger when you originally scanned than it is now.
 There can be many reasons for this, including time of day, atmospheric conditions, electrical interference, or a weaker signal due to obstacle or lower transmitter power.

-Some TVs let you manually add channels.
-My old Sony would let you add channels manually but my new Samsung does not.
-Consult your TV's manual.
+Some TVs let you manually add channels manually in the setup menus.
+My old Sony Bravia would do this but my new Samsung does not.
+Consult your TV’s manual.

 If your TV doesn’t let you manually add channels, AND you are using an indoor antenna, you might want to try this trick: